section-engineering-education/engineering-education/content/articles/create-a-simple-rest-api-application-using-typescript-and-nodejs/index.md

 This article will explain how to use Typescript with Node.js.
 We'll create a simple REST API using Typescript and Node.js libraries to demonstrate this.

 The API implements some common web-based API methods such as GET, POST, DELETE, PUT, AND PATCH.
 We will use a post-application.
-The application will consume a [Free mock-up API](https://jsonplaceholder.typicode.com/posts) hosted in this [JSON placeholder server](https://jsonplaceholder.typicode.com/).
+The application will consume a [Free mock-up API](https://jsonplaceholder.typicode.com/posts) hosted on [this JSON placeholder server](https://jsonplaceholder.typicode.com/).

 ### Prerequisites
-- Ensure that you have [Node.js](https://nodejs.org/en/) and [Postman](https://www.postman.com/) installed on your computer.
+- Ensure that you have [Node.js](https://nodejs.org/en/) and [Postman](https://www.postman.com/) installed on your machine.
-- Essential experience of how to write and execute [Typescript](/engineering-education/a-friendly-beginner-guide-to-typescript/).
+- Ensure you have essential experience of how to write and execute [Typescript](/engineering-education/a-friendly-beginner-guide-to-typescript/).
 - Be familiar with [Node.js](/engineering-education/history-of-nodejs/) and how to use libraries such as [Express.js](/engineering-education/express/).
-- Be familiar with how to [test APIs using Postman](https://www.youtube.com/watch?v=KFuaybrXCdw), (a tool for interacting with web-based APIs).
+- Be familiar with how to [test APIs using Postman](https://www.youtube.com/watch?v=KFuaybrXCdw) (a tool for interacting with web-based APIs).

 ### Installing Typescript
 Unlike JavaScript, Typescript doesn't run directly on the browser.
 To execute any Typescript written code, you need a Typescript compiler.
 This will compile Typescript into JavaScript.
 This way, it will be easier to executed and run the Typescripts on a browser.
 Since we are using Node.js, we will install Typescript from NPM using the command below.